TimM32/Reading-Notes/reading-notes-426.md

-# Reading Notesw Class 40
+# Reading Notes Class 40

 - Teach us two things about Next.js.
     -  Next.js is a React framework that gives you building blocks to create web applications.
 Next.js handles the tooling and configuration needed for React, and provides additional structure, features, and optimizations for your application.